mattwach/portable_led_lamp/README.md

 ![Lamp Image](img/led_lamp.jpg)

-If you suddenly lose power, it's nice to have an efficient light that can accept a wide variety of batteries.
-This page shows a way to **build such an emergency LED lamp**.
-Of course, the lamp could also be used anywhere you want a portable ambient light.
+If you nbeed light but don't have an outlet available, it's nice to have an efficient light that can accept a wide variety of batteries.
+This page shows a way to **build a portable and efficient LED lamp**.

 The lamp can accept a wide range of voltages - between 6 and 30V.
 This allows it to be **used with different batteries you may have lying around**, including